Application Layer¶

 Bases:

-objectGenerates Skim configuration YAML from source keymap files.
+objectGenerates skim configuration YAML from defaults or source files.

-Parses the Keybard JSON file to extract layer colors, names, and custom keycode definitions.
-Optionally integrates QMK color definitions from a color.h header file.
+Parses the .kbi JSON to extract layer colors, layer names, and custom keycode definitions.
+Optionally applies color adjustments and merges QMK named colors from a color.h header.

 - Parameters: